net-lisias-ksp/KSP-Forum-Preservation-Project/README.md

 In 2025-0222, a mishap on handling the default theme's CSS rendered the site screwed. ~~Switching to any other theme works around the issue.~~ The issue is fixed since Feb 23th 8:00z.

-Forum is schedule to go down for maintenance and migration on 2025-0414.
-It's expected to be back only on the next day.
+Forum was scheduled to go down for maintenance and migration on 2025-0414.
+It came back next day as intended.

 Check the `News` section bellow.